YangTh599/list-comprehension/lesson-notes.md

 # Output: [1, 4, 9, 16, 25]

-# Using a FOR loop to make a list of squared numbers
+# Starting with the same list of original numbers
 numbers = [1, 2, 3, 4, 5]

 # Create a NEW list using list comprehension